MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems

 \subsection{Metamorphic Testing}

-To alleviate the oracle problem in software testing, MT was first introduced in 1998 \cite{chen2020metamorphic}.
-Later and up to now, metamorphic test is commonly used in both traditional software systems\cite{zhuang2023testing} and machine learning systems \cite{xie2011MT, chen2021qaasker, wang2023mttm}.
-The value of metamorphic testing is that it could be used to handles low-resource testing scenarios \cite{chen2018metamorphic}, and is potential for testing GenAI systems\cite{genaist}.
-Specifically, METAL framework using utterance perturbations to evaluate LLMs from attribute aspects \cite{hyun2024metal}.
-Ontology-based MT provides concrete test cases but failed to explore more unique defects in task-oriented dialogue systems \cite{bovzic2022ontology}.
-KGIT use knowledge graphs as test seeds and build a metamorphic testing-based scheme to implement large-scale inference tests \cite{wang2024kgit}.
-Drowzee use metamorphic testing and constrain logic programming to detect hallucination in LLMs \cite{li2024halluvault}.
-DialTest use a set of metamorphic relations to effectively generate test cases for dialogue systems \cite{liu2021dialtest}.
-Existing MT approaches lack systematically analysis and usage to dialogue-level perturbations and multi-turn dialogue test case generation.
+To alleviate the oracle problem in software testing, MT was first introduced in 1998 \cite{chan1998application}.
+Later and up to now, MT is commonly used in both traditional software systems \cite{zhuang2023testing, zhou2015metamorphic} and machine learning systems \cite{xie2011MT, chen2021qaasker, wang2023mttm}.
+The advantages of MT are simplicity in concept, the straightforward implementation, ease of automation, and low cost\cite{chen2018metamorphic}.
+These lead to the potential of effective testing for complicated systems, e.g., the compiler\cite{le2014compiler} the black-boxed GenAI systems\cite{genaist}.
+Specifically, METAL uses utterance perturbations and MR templates to evaluate LLMs \cite{hyun2024metal}.
+Ontology-based MT provides concrete task-oriented test cases but falls short in generalisation\cite{bovzic2022ontology}.
+KGIT uses knowledge graphs as test seeds and builds a metamorphic testing-based scheme to implement large-scale inference tests \cite{wang2024kgit}.
+Drowzee uses metamorphic testing and constrained logic programming to detect hallucinations in LLMs \cite{li2024halluvault}.
+DialTest uses a set of MRs to effectively generate test cases for dialogue systems \cite{liu2021dialtest}.
+Existing MT approaches lack systematic analysis and usage of dialogue-level perturbations and multi-turn dialogue test case generation.
 Multi-turn dialogue testing remains challenging.